Martin Evans: Stem cell research

+Commercial activities and clinical research

+Evans co-founded the stem cell company Celixir (formerly Cell Therapy Ltd) in 2009 with entrepreneur Ajan Reginald.

+The company has developed stem cell therapies for heart disease, including early-stage clinical trials investigating cardiac regeneration.

+Earlier clinical studies conducted by the company in Greece between 2012 and 2015 were reported to have taken place without appropriate authorisation from national regulatory bodies.
+An Editorial Expression of Concern published by the Journal of Cardiovascular Translational Research stated that the study had not obtained required approvals from the Greek National Ethics Committee or the national medicines regulator.
+Evans disagreed with this editorial expression of concern.

+The journal also reported discrepancies in clinical data and advised that aspects of the findings should be interpreted with caution.

+The UK Health Research Authority reviewed aspects of a subsequent UK trial and required amendments to patient information materials.

+Following these issues, Cardiff University and the journal initiated reviews into related research.

 Personal life

 When Evans was a student in Cambridge he met his wife, Judith Clare Williams, at a lunch held by his aunt, wife of an astronomy professor.
 After they were engaged, their relationship did not go well and Judith went to live in Canada; however, a year later she returned to England and they married.
 In 1978, they moved from London to Cambridge with their young children, where they lived for more than 20 years before moving to Cardiff.
 They have one daughter and two sons.
 Their older son was a student at the University of Cambridge and their younger son was a boarder at Christ Church Cathedral School in Oxford and sang in Christ Church Cathedral choir.

 His wife Judith Clare Williams, granddaughter of Christopher Williams, was appointed MBE for her services to practice nursing in the 1993 New Year Honours.
 She was diagnosed with breast cancer at about the time the family moved to Cardiff.
 She works for breast cancer charities, and Martin Evans has become a trustee of Breakthrough Breast Cancer.